Polish Women at the Drafting Table

 Diana Reiter was one of the first female architects in Poland.
 She was born into a Jewish family in 1902 in Drohobycz, before leaving for Lviv to study.
 There, in 1927, she graduated from the Faculty of Architecture of the Lviv Polytechnic National University.
 Between 1928 and 1932, she worked at the Regional Directorate of Public Works in Kraków.
 In 1928, a design of hers, alongside Z. Kowalski and A. Moscheni, won third prize in a contest for the design of Jagiellonian Library’s new building.

-Two of Reiter’s buildings still stand in Kraków today: one at 26 Beliny-Prażmowskiego Street (1933–35) and the other at 16 Pawlikowskiego Street (1937–39).
-Before she was relocated to the Kraków ghetto in 1941, she worked in the studio of Kazimierz Kulczyński.
-Her tragic death in the Płaszów concentration camp (ordered by Amon Goethe, co 1943) was recalled in several memoirs of Holocaust survivors as well as in Steven Spielberg’s Schindler’s List (1993).
+Two of Reiter’s buildings still stand in Kraków today: one at 26 Beliny-Prażmowskiego Street (1933-35) and the other at 16 Pawlikowskiego Street (1937-39).
+Before she was forcibly sent to the Kraków ghetto in 1941, she worked in the studio of Kazimierz Kulczyński.
+Her tragic death in the Płaszów concentration camp (ordered by Amon Goethe, c.
+1943) was recalled in several memoirs of Holocaust survivors as well as in Steven Spielberg’s Schindler’s List (1993).

-Halina Skibniewska (1921–2011) was not only an architect and an urban planner but also a member of the Sejm under the communist regime and a Deputy Speaker of the Sejm (1971–85).
-After graduating from the Warsaw University of Technology, she began working at the Biuro Odbudowy Stolicy (editor’s translation: Warsaw Reconstruction Office), where she was part of the team working on the reconstruction of the National Theatre.
+Halina Skibniewska (1921-2011) was not only an architect and an urban planner but also a member of the Sejm under the communist regime, as well as a deputy speaker of the Sejm (1971-85).
+After graduating from the Warsaw University of Technology, she began working at the Biuro Odbudowy Stolicy (Warsaw Reconstruction Office), where she was part of the team working on the reconstruction of the National Theatre.
 At the same time, she was working in the studio of Romuald Gutt – one of the most prominent pre-war modernist architects.

-She is the architect behind one of the most sought-after housing developments in Warsaw: Sady Żoliborskie (Żoliborz Orchards), where she used the greenery that surrounded it, the Szwoleżerów estate, where she placed ornaments from the ruins of historical buildings.
+She is the architect behind one of the most sought-after housing developments in Warsaw: Sady Żoliborskie or Żoliborz Orchards, where she used the greenery that surrounded it, the Szwoleżerów estate, to place ornaments from the ruins of historical buildings.
 A school in the Sadyba district (1971) is also one of her designs.
 She was also the first architect to design independent housing for the disabled.

 Konrad Kucza-Kuczyński writes in Women in Architecture: